lore/www.lorejs.org/_includes/tutorial/step-2.md

 generator is primarily meant to solve the problem of *creating* boilerplate during the initial app building stages.

-In addition to generating ES5 components (like the one above) you can also pass in a `--es6` flag to generate an ES6 component, as well as flags for pre-configuring components for routing and connecting them to the data store.
+In addition to generating ES5 components (like the one above) you can also pass in a `--es6` flag to generate an ES6 component (not necessary if you created an ES6 project), as well as flags for pre-configuring components for routing and connecting them to the data store.

 You'll see more examples of using the component generator later in this tutorial, and you can also learn more about it [in the docs for the CLI](/features/foundation/cli/).